 Friday Night Costume Contest and Parade

-How to enter the Costume Contest: Wear your costume all day on Friday because undercover Waka staff will walk amongst the crowds, choosing finalists throughout the day with a Golden Ticket.
+How to enter the Costume Contest: Wear your costume all day on Friday because Waka Staff will choose finalists prior to the parade with a Golden Ticket.

 Join the parade!
 Everyone is invited to join the Costume Parade.
-Meet at the Main General Store (closest to Main Stage) at 7:15pm.
-Parade Procession is led by the VibeTribe.
+Meet at the Main General Store (closest to Main Stage) at 6:30pm.
+Parade Procession is led by March Forth.

-Costume Contest: 7:30pm at Main Stage.
+Costume Contest: 7:00pm at Main Stage.
 Help us choose the winning costume!
-All finalists with a Golden Ticket will be put on the Main Stage for voting, and the loudest applause wins.
-Winner gets free tickets to Wakarusa 2014!
-The Friday Night Costume Contest and Parade is sponsored by Technaflora:
+All finalists with a Golden Ticket will be put on the Main Stage for voting and the loudest applause wins.
+Winner gets complimentary tickets to Wakarusa 2016!

-Join Alice Steuerwald in a daily “Body’s Journey,” starting each morning with a sense of peace and freedom in your body while developing awareness of self through breath.
+Every morning join Alice Steuerwald in a daily “Body’s Journey”.
+Starting each morning with a sense of peace and freedom in your body while developing awareness of self through breath.
 Mel Smith will accompany this workshop with relaxing music.